Roberts Mūrnieks

 Roberts Mūrnieks (4 July 1952 – 16 January 1991) was the first person killed by Soviet OMON during the Barricades in 1991 in Latvia.
 His funeral became a public protest against Soviet occupation and aggression in Latvia.

 Biography

-Mūrnieks was born on 4 July 1952 in Pelši, in the Latvian Soviet Socialist Republic, which today is Latvia.
-He went to Preiļi № 1 High School, but after the 5th class moved with his family to Riga.
-In 1991 Mūrnieks was working for the Ministry of Transport as a driver, when he was shot near Vecmīlgrāvis bridge during the events of the Barricades.
-He died as a result of a bullet to the head on 16 January 1991, at Riga's № 1 hospital.
+Mūrnieks was born on 4 July 1952 in Pelši, Preiļi district in the Latvian Soviet Socialist Republic, which today is Latvia.
+He went to Preiļi High School No.1, but moved to Riga with his family after 5th grade.
+In 1991, Mūrnieks was working for the Ministry of Transport as a driver, when he was shot in the head near Vecmīlgrāvis bridge during the events of the Barricades.
+He died from the injury on 16 January 1991, at Riga Hospital No.1.

-On 17 January the Supreme Council of the Republic of Latvia expressed condolences for Mūrnieks' death, saying it was as a result of banditry by a militia unit of the USSR Ministry of the Interior, and created a commission to organise his funeral.
+On 17 January, the Supreme Council of Latvia expressed condolences for Mūrnieks' death, saying it was as a result of banditry by a militia unit of the Ministry of Internal Affairs of the USSR, and created a commission to organise his funeral.
 He was buried in Mārupe Cemetery, and his funeral became a focal point of popular protest.